 There’s no shortage of options when it comes to where you can live stream.
-There’s Facebook Live, YouTube Live, Instagram Live, IGTV, Tik Tok, Periscope, Twitch, Twitter Live, LinkedIn Live, and even direct to your website or church online platform.
+There are tons of social media platforms to choose from, including: Facebook Live, YouTube Live, Instagram Live, IGTV, Tik Tok, Twitter, Twitch, LinkedIn Live, and even direct to your website or church online platform.
 The big question is: what is worth the church’s presence?

 In this post we’ll cover

-- What are the major social media live streaming platforms?
+- What are the major social media platforms for live streaming?

-- Pros and cons of each social media platform
+- Pros and cons of the social media platforms

 - What makes the most sense for churches?

 Stream Your Church with the Church Media Guys is here to help churches succeed.
 In each video, Justin and Dave tackle questions having to do with church live streaming and virtual church.

 Want to try Ecamm Live for free?
 Visit www.getecamm.com to start your 14-day free trial today.

 Download the FREE Guide: “Live Streaming for Churches – The Easy Way”